-If you love slogging for hours up 40km ascents and burning down the other side, then repeating the process over and over again for days on end (yes, some people actually do enjoy this!), then Armenia is absolutely perfect for you.
+If you love slogging for hours up 40km ascents and burning down the other side, then repeating the process over and over again for days on end (yes, some people actually do enjoy this!), then cycle touring in Armenia will be absolutely perfect for you.

-There is literally no route through this tiny nation that doesn’t involve serious mountain passes.
+There is literally no cycling route through this tiny nation that doesn’t involve serious mountain passes.
 The highest on the through-route to Iran is over 2,500m in altitude, and rides in areas such as Aragats can reach over 3,000m.
-Heading off-road will take you higher still.
+Heading off-road on bikepacking traverses of Armenia will take you higher still.
 The gradients are unforgiving and the climbs very, very long, but luckily the traffic is very mild.

 If it sounds like I’m exaggerating, a couple of anecdotes may help: